-In June of 2021, just over 3 months ago, Denver Public School Board Director Tay Anderson faced a slew of alarming accusations from over 60 teens and children within the Denver Public School system, with claims ranging from unwanted flirtations to inappropriate private texts messages…up to and including horrific abuse and sexual violence.
+In June of 2021, just over 3 months ago, Denver Public School Board Director Tay Anderson faced a slew of alarming accusations from over within the Denver Public School system, with claims ranging from unwanted flirtations to inappropriate private texts messages…up to and including horrific abuse and sexual violence.

 Allegations include incidents of abuse against minors, with reputable sources noting that many of these children were undocumented immigrants.
-Several students were reported to have been forced to sign NDA’s under the threat of turning their parents into I.C.E.
-Testimony from a DPS educator, Mary-Katherine Brooks Fleming, to whom many of these victims went with their stories, outlined numerous incidents of sexual assault in graphic detail, in which multiple students in need of medical attention were afraid to seek it, out of fear of retaliation and/or deportation.
+Several students were reported to have been forced to sign NDA’s under the threat of turning their parents into I.C.E. to whom many of these victims went with their stories, outlined numerous incidents of sexual assault in graphic detail, in which multiple students in need of medical attention were afraid to seek it, out of fear of retaliation and/or deportation.

 Subsequently, this tidal wave of horrifying allegations should have triggered a response from the rest of the school board to stand up and speak out on behalf of the students of DPS to quiet the fear and anxiety they might feel in knowing that an elected Board Member could have potentially abused their power in such a horrific way.
 The reaction from these elected officials, voted in by their constituents with the expectation that their primary job is to protect and advocate for the wellbeing of DPS children, should have been to assure the district that until a full investigation by all necessary authorities could be done – this potential predator would not be permitted anywhere near so much as a school sidewalk.